Priyadharshini-Balan/Transformer-Based-Emotion-Classification/README.md

 # Emotion Classification Using Classical ML(FCNN), LSTM, and Transformers
-*A comparative study of NLP model families on multi‑class emotion detection*
+*A comparative study of NLP model on multi‑class emotion detection*
 ---

 ## Overview